Arcade Fire: 2004–2006: Funeral

 "Wake Up" was played immediately before the Irish rock group U2 started their concerts on their 2005–06 Vertigo Tour; Arcade Fire subsequently opened three shows for that tour, and at the third in Montreal, Quebec, Canada, appeared on stage during U2's encore to join in a cover of Joy Division's "Love Will Tear Us Apart".
 Additionally, The Dan Patrick Show, a daily national sports talk show in the US, plays the song as a lead-out every Friday to signify the end of their show.
 The song was also heard numerous times during the Super Bowl telecast on February 5, 2010.

 Funeral and the single "Cold Wind" were nominated for Grammys in the Best Alternative Rock Album and Best Song Written for a Motion Picture, Television or Other Visual Media categories (Six Feet Under, Vol. 2: Everything Ends), respectively.
 On April 2, 2006, in Halifax, Nova Scotia, Arcade Fire received the Juno Award for Songwriters Of The Year for three songs from Funeral: "Wake Up", "Rebellion (Lies)", and "Neighborhood #3 (Power Out)".
 The band was nominated for three BRIT Awards: Best International Group, Best International Album, and Best International Breakthrough Act.

 Arcade Fire made an appearance on the BBC show Later with Jools Holland on May 12, 2005, performing "Power Out" and "Rebellion (Lies)".
-On December 27, 2005, Funeral was ranked No.1 on MTV2's "50 Greatest Albums of the Year" in the United Kingdom.
 On October 22, 2007, Funeral was ranked No.8 in Bob Mersereau's book The Top 100 Canadian Albums.
 In late 2009, Pitchfork ranked the album No.2 in their list of the top 200 albums of the 2000s, behind Radiohead's Kid A.